Skip to main content Skip to footer

 Erin Dobing

-Erin joined the firm in July 2022 as a trainee solicitor and is currently working on both private client and conveyancing matters.
+Erin joined the firm in July 2022 as a trainee solicitor before qualifying as a solicitor and joining our family law department in January 2024.

 TMJ Legal Services